Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Data application

 Unlike the correlation-based approach, \citet{tabak2022initial} employed a linear mixed-effect model for a more nuanced analysis of EA.
 This model decomposed perceiver responses into three latent factors: bias, discrimination, and variance.
 Bias represented the systematic deviation between perceiver and target ratings, while discrimination captured a perceiver's sensitivity to changes in the target's expressed emotion.
 Finally, variance accounted for random noise in perceiver ratings.

-Within each group of emotion ($i=1,\ldots, I$), let $x_j(\cdot)$ and $y_j(\cdot)$ be the target and a perceiver's ratings, respectively, for the $j$th stimulus. \citet{tabak2022initial} proposed the following linear mixed-effect model to describe the relationship between $x_j(\cdot)$ and $y_j(\cdot)$:
+Within each group of emotion ($i=1,\ldots, I$), let $x_j(\cdot)$ and $y_j(\cdot)$ be the target and a perceiver's ratings, respectively, for the $j$th stimulus. \citet{tabak2022initial} proposed the following linear mixed-effect model to describe the relation between $x_j(\cdot)$ and $y_j(\cdot)$:

 where $y_{jk} = y_j(t_k)$ and $x_{jk} = x_j(t_k)$ are the perceiver and target's respective ratings at the $k$th time point, and $T_j$ is the number of points for the $j$th stimuli.
 The (fixed) intercept $\beta_0$ and slope $\beta_1$ represent a perceiver's mean bias and discrimination ability across all the $J$ stimuli, respectively.
 The random intercept $b_{0j}$, random slope $b_{1j}$, and the random noise $\varepsilon_{jk}$ are assumed to follow a normal distribution with zero mean and respective variance component $\sigma_{b_0}^2, \sigma_{b_1}^2$ and $\sigma^2$, which represents the variability of bias, discrimination, and random noise across different stimuli.
 This model treats ratings as discrete points and does not account for potential misalignments between perceiver and target responses.